litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.12.0/ec2-terminate.md

 ```

 - If you change the secret key name (from `cloud_config.yml`) please also update the `AWS_SHARED_CREDENTIALS_FILE`
   ENV value on `experiment.yaml`with the same name.

 ## Entry-Criteria

--   Application pods are healthy before chaos injection also ebs volume is attached to the instance.
+-   EC2 instance is healthy before chaos injection.

 ## Exit-Criteria

--   Application pods are healthy post chaos injection and ebs volume is attached to the instance.
+-   EC2 instance is healthy post chaos injection.

 ## Details

--   Causes chaos to disrupt state of infra resources ebs volume loss from node or ec2 instance for a certain chaos duration.
--   Causes Pod to get Evicted if the Pod exceeds it Ephemeral Storage Limit.
--   Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod
+-   Causes termination of an EC2 instance before bringing it back to running state after the specified chaos duration.
+-   It helps to check the performance of the application/process running on the ec2 instance.

 ## Integrations

--   EBS Loss can be effected using the chaos library: `litmus`, which makes use of aws sdk to attach/detach an ebs volume from the target instance.
+-   EC2 Terminate can be effected using the chaos library: `litmus`, which makes use of aws sdk to start/stop an EC2 instance.
-    specified capacity on the node.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment